Accessibility Book a Demo

 26. Don’t make basic mistakes

 A-list hires don’t apply to B-list employers.
-And the fastest way to relegate yourself into the B-list is making shoddy mistakes, like not giving fast feedback (or auto-rejection emails sent the second someone applies – they also suck) or not personalising emails.
+And the fastest way to relegate yourself into the B-list is making shoddy mistakes, like not giving fast feedback (or sending auto-rejection emails sent the second someone applies – they also suck) or not personalising emails.

 If you’re not using recruitment software to take the guesswork out of this stuff, you should be.